Student work can be tracked and viewed from the Markbook and from Analytics.

 Each of the icons in the Markbook means something different.
 Take a look at the example above:

-- The open eye icon means the student has opened the lesson.
-Diana opened every lesson through the 1.5 Quiz, but she hasn't submitted anything yet.
+- The In progress icon means the student has opened the lesson.
+Dominic opened the lesson 1.1 Simulation - Time, distance & speed, but he hasn't submitted it yet.

-- If the inbox tray is accompanied by a lock, such as Carol's 1.5 Quiz, then the student has submitted their lesson and cannot take it back to keep working on it.
+- If the inbox tray is accompanied by a lock, such as Caleb's 1.5 Graphing speed lesson, then the student has submitted their lesson and cannot take it back to keep working on it.

-- A red icon indicates that the lesson was submitted after the assigned due date.
-Carol and Peter both submitted their Introduction lesson late.
+- A red clock icon indicates that the lesson was submitted after the assigned due date.
+Russell submitted his 1.1 Simulation- Time, distance & speed lesson late.

-- An X means that the work has been marked by the teacher, and then the teacher requested resubmission so the student can try again.
-Kamala needs to put more effort into her Intro lesson.
+- An requested resubmission icon means that the work has been marked by the teacher, and then the teacher requested resubmission so the student can try again.
+Johnny needs to put more effort into his 1.2 Time, distance & speed lesson.

-- A Check mark means the work was marked and answers were released to the student - they don't need to resubmit.
-Carol's Overview lesson is complete and satisfactory.
+- An Answers released icon means the work was marked and answers were released to the student - they don't need to resubmit.
+Johnny's 1.4 Transposing equations lesson is complete and satisfactory.

-- A percentile mark only appears on assessed lessons, such as Kamala's 1.5 Quiz, after answers are released to the student.
-The title of the assessed lesson is also highlighted in orange.
+- Percentile and marks only appear on assessed lessons, such as Johnny's 1.3 Average speed assessment lesson, after answers are released to the student.

 Hover over an icon to reveal more information, including when the lesson was submitted.